 A salivary gland infection can develop when harmful bacteria or viruses build up in the salivary glands.
 These are located in the head and neck and produce saliva.
 It typically causes swelling and pain in the parotid gland and submandibular gland.

-Salivary gland infections most commonly develop in the two main glands, which are located in the front of the ear (the parotid gland) and under the chin (the submandibular gland).
+Salivary gland infections most commonly develop in the two main glands: the parotid gland, which is in front of the ear, and the submandibular gland, which is under the chin.

-A salivary gland infection, also called sialadenitis, can cause a blockage in the saliva ducts due to inflammation.
-This can lead to pain, tenderness, and swelling.
+A salivary gland infection, or sialadenitis, can stem from a blockage in a saliva duct that causes inflammation.
+The infection can lead to pain, tenderness, and swelling.

-Also, inflamed salivary glands tend to produce less saliva, which flows more slowly than usual.
-As a result of this, the saliva sometimes pools in the glands, allowing the concentration of bacteria or viruses within the saliva to increase.
+If salivary glands are inflamed, they tend to produce less saliva.
+The saliva sometimes builds up in the glands, allowing the concentration of bacteria or viruses within the saliva to increase.

 - salivary gland stones

 - salivary duct kinks